KriesiMedia/enfold-language-files/README.md

 We will review your pull request and merge them.

+6- Delete your fork after we merged your pull request - do not continue to work with that fork.

 If you would not like to use GitHub, you can still submit your language files to [our forum](https://kriesi.at/support/topic/please-contribute-and-translate-enfold/)